ellysh/league-of-legends-fundamentals-en/manuscript/Theory/basic-concepts.md

 4. Cooldown advantage for abilities, spells, and item effects.

-5. Being close to the object.
+5. Proximity to the objective.

-This list also works in reverse.
-If the opponent has any of these things, he gains tempo.
+This list works both ways: if the opponent has any of these advantages, he gains tempo.
 Consequently, the player loses tempo.

-Coach Kairos suggests to calculate a team's tempo as the sum of its players' tempos.
-The formula looks like this:
+Coach Kairos suggests calculating a team's tempo as the sum of each player's tempo.
+The formula looks as follows:
 {line-numbers: false, format: text}
 ```
 team tempo = top tempo + jungle tempo + mid tempo + adc tempo + support tempo
 ```

-If you apply this formula to both teams, you can determine one that has tempo at the specific object at the moment.
-The team with tempo is more likely to win the fight and get the object.
+By applying this formula to both teams, you can determine which one currently has the tempo for a specific object.
+The team that has tempo is more likely to win the fight and secure the objective.

-A player can easily gain a small tempo advantage if he comes to a closer position to the object.
-However, a tempo advantage is dynamic.
+A player can easily gain a slight tempo advantage by moving closer to the objective.
+However, the tempo advantage is dynamic.
 It creates a window of opportunity when a team or player can exploit the advantage.
-If this opportunity is missed, the tempo advantage will be useless.
+If this opportunity is missed, the tempo advantage becomes useless.

 ### 2.1.7 Victory condition